hadronized/this-week-in-neovim-contents/contents/2023/Apr/06/2-guides/01-latex-preconfig.md

   </a>
 </h3>

-This preconfiguration might be helpful, if you don't want to commit too much time to configuring neovim but still want to use it for editing your papers.
+This preconfiguration might be helpful, if you don't want to commit too much time to configuring Neovim but still want to use it for editing your papers.

 - [Reddit](https://www.reddit.com/r/neovim/comments/11ful83/preconfiguration_for_latex_for_neovim/)
 - [GitHub](https://github.com/WhiteBlackGoose/nvim-latex-preconfig)